maiaheffernan/maiaheffernan.github.io/_posts/2026-04-12-Velocity-and-water-quality-each-mooring-each-lap.md

 ### Lap 1

 A quick note on the velocities.
-I did some initial cleaning of the individual profiles by removing values that were outside one stadnard deviation from the mean velocity value for each ensemble.
+I did some initial cleaning of the individual profiles by removing values that were outside one standard deviation from the mean velocity value for each ensemble.
 There was a lot of scatter in the bottom velocities that were most definitely from bed interference, so removing anamolously high values seemed like the logical thing to do.
 I started with removing points that were only two standard deviations away from the mean, but that made no change to the profiles so I then applied the stricter tolerance of one standard deviaiton after that.